LukaszPienkowski/RR_2023_Project_LP_AN_JM/README.md

 ## Conclusion

+The results seem fairly similar.
+However, the lack of any evaluation metric makes it difficult to compare our approach with the original approach fully.
+The author also did not set any random seed, making the code dependent on pseudorandom numbers generated in each session, thus making the process non-reproducible.
+Code is full of redundant code and contradictory actions.
+Our approach is simplified and can be reproduced.
-Our changes were not drastic, it was only simplifying and unification of the whole procedure, adding a classification metric and setting random state in every method relying on pseudo-random numbers.
+Our changes were not drastic, it was only simplified and unification of the whole procedure, adding a classification metric and setting a random state in every method relying on pseudo-random numbers.
 It was just enough to make it that **Research** truly **Reproducible**.